Sweet and spicy, salty and succulent Korean-style chicken skewers in a ginger-garlic glaze. Paleo.

 Soak 16 - 20 wooden skewers in water for at least an hour to prevent burning on the grill.

-Combine onion, garlic, ginger, coconut aminos (or soy sauce), sesame oil, coconut palm sugar (or brown sugar), pear and pepper in a food processor, pulsing until thoroughly mixed.
+Combine onion, garlic, ginger, coconut aminos (or soy sauce), sesame oil, coconut palm sugar (or brown sugar), pear, salt and pepper in a food processor, pulsing until thoroughly mixed.
 Pour over chicken in a marinating dish or zipper-closure bag and marinate for at least an hour, preferably longer.

 Thread the chicken strips or cubes on the soaked skewers.